drhelius/Gearboy/README.md

 ### iOS
 - Install Xcode for Mac OS X. iOS SDK 5.1 or later is needed.
 - Open the Gearboy Xcode project and build.
 - In order to run it on real hardware you will need an iOS developer certificate.
+For jailbroken devices use the jailbreak branch.

 ### Raspberry Pi - Raspbian
 - Install SDL development dependencies (<code>sudo apt-get install libsdl1.2-dev</code>).